dustinpfister/blog_posts/_posts/lodash_create.md

 ## 3 - Conclusion

-The In order to give the \_.create method justice I will also need to get into the concept of the prototype object in detail.
-However that is a matter for another post, in a whole other category, for now hopefully this post will help shed some like on the subject.
+In order to give the \_.create method justice I will also need to get into the concept of the prototype object in detail.
+However that is a matter for another post, in a whole other category, for now hopefully this post will help shed some like on the subject of the lodash create method, and its native counterpart.

+There is much more of course when it comes to knowing how to create objects from other objects that are collections with both lodash, and just plain on vanilla javaScript though.
+The lodash create method is just for creating an object with a given prorotype object, and additional objects for its starting properties.